odoo/documentation/content/developer/tutorials/server_framework_101/13_other_module.rst

     For each line, we need a ``name``, ``quantity`` and ``price_unit``.

 This chapter might be one of the most difficult that has been covered so far, but it is the closest to what Odoo development will be in practice.
-In the :ref:`next chapter
+In the :doc:`next chapter
-<tutorials/getting_started/15_qwebintro>`, we will introduce the templating mechanism used in Odoo.
+<14_qwebintro>`, we will introduce the templating mechanism used in Odoo.